retreaver/core-api-docs/source/index.html.md

 }]
 ```

-List all the campaigns in your account.
+List all the Campaigns in your Account.

 ### HTTP Request